rebelvg/node-flv/README.md

 flvStream.on('flv-packet', (flvPacket: FlvPacket) => {
   // this is an flv packet itself
   // packets can be of three types: audio, video, metadata
-  // any property of the packet that is not read only can be changed and the will be reflected in the result of the build packet function
+  // any property of the packet that is not read only can be changed and that will be reflected in the result of the build packet function

   flvPacket.build();
 });